Author Guidelines for Infancia y Aprendizaje

 Carles Monereo and Nora Scheuer (Editors)

-If this report is positive, manuscripts are then screened for plagiarism using the CrossCheck system.
+Firstly, manuscripts are screened for plagiarism using the CrossCheck system.
 Manuscripts whose similarity report reflects that more than 25% has been previouly published in other sources by the same author (both individually or in collaboration) are carefully analyzed, especially when similarities are found in the Results and/or Conclusions sections.
 Editors are responsible of deciding whether or not those manuscripts are admitted for review.
 Manuscripts whose similarity report with other sources is higher than 35% cannot be admitted for review.
 When similarity occurs with articles authored by other authors, a similarity of 15% is the maximum allowed.

 After this phase, the manuscript is sent to the journal Associate Editors whose area of expertise is closest to the subject being addressed, who in turn will send it to two or, exceptionally, three qualified experts in the specific field of research.